zpnester/bs-antd/README.md

 ### Change Antd version

-Changing Antd version is generally not recommended as imports sometimes break
+Changing Antd version is possible but not recommended

 ## Limitations